 - Do they speak in an honest and respectful way?

-- Do you respect and like this person at work and in general?
+- Is this person someone you respect and like at work and in general?

 - Do they have mentors of their own?
 (If so, that’s a good sign they understand the value and impact of a mentoring relationship.)

 Before you approach someone to be your mentor, you need to do some preparation.
 You cannot go into a mentor relationship and just say, “I need help.”
 That leaves too much of the onus on the mentor and it means that you have not really thought through why you want to interact with this person.

 To start, map out your goals.
 What does success look like for you?
 Be specific on what you are trying to accomplish and why a mentor will help you.